Apps have taken over the world in record time, and we all use them. Plus, new and better apps appear daily, making our lives easier than ever.

 Thus, it’s clear that smartphones and tablets have become almost synonymous with the use of mobile apps.

 As one of the two leading operating systems, iOS attracts plenty of attention.
-Thus, developers worldwide compete to make the best applications for iOS.
+Thus, developers worldwide compete to make the best applications for iOS and many businesses worldwide hire iOS developers to make the best applications for Apple devices.
 Of course, many fail, but plenty of apps in the App Store are downloaded by millions of users.

 The number of apps in the Apple App Store is continuously growing, and the stats show that the library lists 1,801,909 apps.
 To date, over 700,000 publishers have published their mobile apps on the Apple Store.